-The Vertiv[TM] Liebert[®] iCOM[TM] touchscreen and user interface speeds set up and installation and simplifies control of Liebert Thermal Management units, literally putting cooling-system monitoring and management at your fingertips.
+The Liebert® iCOMTM touchscreen and user interface speeds set up and installation and simplifies control of Liebert thermal management units, literally putting cooling system monitoring and management at your fingertips.

-- The capacitive touchscreen is used with a firm touch, or consider using a stylus when interacting with the touchscreen. - User and service menus are password protected to prevent unauthorized changes to cooling-unit operation. - The touchscreen is back-lit and auto-dims after a period on non-use, then turns off.
-Touch the screen to illuminate the main screen. - Liebert[®] iCOM[TM] ships with default settings for efficient and effective operation of most cooling-units and is easily configured to meet any need. - Liebert[®] iCOM[TM] menus and displays are based on the options installed on the cooling units that it monitors and manages.
+- · User and service menus are password protected to prevent unauthorized changes to cooling unit operation. - The touchscreen is back lit and auto-dims after a period of non-use, then turns off.
+Touch the screen to illuminate the main screen. - Liebert® iCOMTM ships with default settings for efficient and effective operation of most cooling units and is easily configured to meet any need. - Liebert® iCOMTM menus and displays are based on the options installed on the cooling units that it monitors and manages.